 Even as someone who has studied trauma therapy for years, I often find it difficult to describe just how trauma therapy works and what someone can expect from “good therapy.”

 Download this resource for personal reference or professional use below.
 Download includes vertical and horizontal orientations, with printing options with either a yellow background or white, for ink-saving printing.

 Toward the end of graduate school, I began experimenting with including doodled infographics in my academic papers.
 Drawing helps us remember and integrate information more effectively than studying, and drawing illustrations of my readings for my academic work helped me understand what the authors were saying.
-In this doodle, it helped me to visualize what the authors were describing about how traumatic experiences can overwhelm our capacity to cope, grow, or invest in our own well being, and how good therapy mitigates trauma in a way that the story is still part of us, but doesn’t get to control our lives
+In this doodle, it helped me to visualize what the authors were describing regarding how traumatic experiences can overwhelm our capacity to cope, grow, or invest in our own well-being – and how good therapy mitigates trauma in a way that the story is still part of us but doesn’t get to control our lives

 “It is one thing to tell a person she is worthy of love and respect, even though she was denied those things as a child, but quite another to actually weave that message into the fiber of every possible communication.” – Naming the Shadows, pp. 108